SicongCheen/battleships/README.md

 - Work in the TDD (Test Driven Development) style!
 - For the visualisation extension, you can either use printing in terminal or any standard graphic library (e.g., tkinter).
 Any of these methods may give you full marks (if implementation is of high quality).
 If you use graphic libraries, they must satisfy the requirements from *Extra Libraries/Packages* above.

-## Submission

-To submit your solution, simply commit and push all the required files (see *Files and Repo*), to the assigned GitHub repo by the corresponding deadline.
-If you have any commits after the deadline, we will disregard them and mark the last commit before the deadline.
-If you intend to submit late (subject to usual penalties for late coursework submission), you must inform the module leader by emailing to vlad@dcs.bbk.ac.uk (If you don't inform us about a late submission, we will mark your last commit before the deadline and this will be your project mark.)

-## Academic Declaration and Plagiarism

-The college policy on assessment offences can be found here: http://www.bbk.ac.uk/registry/policies/documents/assessment-offences-policy.pdf

-By putting code in the assigned Birkbeck repo, you certify the following: "I have read and understood the sections of plagiarism in the College Policy on assessment offences and confirm that the work is my own.
-I give my permission to submit my work to the plagiarism testing database that the College is using and test it using plagiarism detection software, search engines or meta-searching software."

-The POP1 good practice advise (https://moodle.bbk.ac.uk/mod/book/view.php?id=853884&chapterid=35714) stands for this project as well.
-In particular, you can ask for help from the teachers or students and provide help to other students.
-However, the code of each submission must be own work of the submitting student.